 Ability to Keep Residents Mobile

-This metric measures the number of hospitalizations per 1,000 days of patient care.
-Staying out of the hospital is important to the physical well-being of nursing home patients.
+Measures the number of times residents are hospitalized per thousand days of patient care.
+Avoiding the hospital is key to preserving the physical health of nursing home residents.

 Short-term Care: Rehospitalizations